First Person StoryWorks™

 A workshop in the art of personal narrative storytelling

 Want to tell a story but don't know where to begin?
 Or are you experienced writer who wants to move from the page to the stage?
 Maybe you just want to have fun exercising dormant creative muscles?
 Wherever the urge is coming from, lean in!
 Learn the art of personal narrative storytelling in a four-part series lead by our producer and host, Diane Kastiel.
-Registration in on a first-come, first-served basis.
+Registration in on a first-come, first-served basis; maximum class size is kept to 8 participants to ensure personal attention and development of your unique story.

 "First Person's storytelling workshop gives you that first-person attention in a supportive small group.
 Diane's expert knowledge turned my seeds of story ideas into well-crafted pieces and I was confident to perform in front of others.
 Each session builds on the next and the feedback from others is extremely helpful.
 Diane's support and encouragement throughout the process gave me confidence and direction to take this hobby to the stage."